Cmdpro/Data-Essence/modchanges.md

 - Added a default entry that clarifies behaviour of hidden blocks (such as Tethergrass, Lensing Crystal Ore)
 - Added a helpful visual for structure protector bounds
 - Added "is_default" field to data tablet entries for if an entry should be given automatically
+- Added an earlygame form of travel network that costs Ender Pearls to use, unlocked at Nature Outposts

 ### Changes
 - Tweaked several entries, including Item Filter, Data Tablet, Fabrication, and Infuser